JiHong88/suneditor/README.md

                         }
 imageUploadSizeLimit: The size of the total uploadable images (in bytes).
                       Invokes the "onImageUploadError" method.  default: null {Number}
+// Image - image gallery
+imageGalleryUrl     : The url of the image gallery, if you use the image gallery.   default: null {String}

 // Video----------------------------------------------------------------------------------------------------------
 videoResizing   : Can resize the video (iframe, video).                         default: true {Boolean}